 The Directors have considered the underlying cash generating assets to which the goodwill relates and the future cashflows it will generate, and on the basis of this do not consider the asset to be impaired.
 They key assumptions within this consideration were:

-- 1. an increase in the current level of recurring revenues, sourced from a combination of existing as well as forecast new Partners. - 2. a continuation of non-recurring revenues at the same levels as those actually achieved in FY23 - 3. a modest increase in the underlying operating costbase
+- 1. an increase in the current level of recurring revenues, sourced from a combination of existing as well as forecast new Partners. - 2. a modest increase in the underlying operating costbase

 5 Tangible assets